OleHolmNielsen/ITwiki/docs/Lenovo_XClarity_BMC.rst

 	2 setting(s) fails replicating

 If any settings failed replicating, you should look for the reason in the log file.

+Unfortunately, the **IPMI over LAN** configuration explained above is **NOT** recorded in the output file, so this setting must be done manually.

 Optional: The ``noreplicate`` parameters may be printed by the command::